Support varieties for finite tensor categories: the tensor product property: Introduction

 \section{Introduction}

 Given a finite tensor category $\C$, one can attach a support variety $\VC (X)$ to each object $X$, using the spectrum of the cohomology ring.
 It has been conjectured by Etingof and Ostrik that every finite tensor category has finitely generated cohomology.
-As shown in \cite{BPW}, whenever this holds, the support varieties encode homological properties of the objects, in much the same way as do cohomological support varieties over group algebras, more general cocommutative Hopf algebras, and commutative complete intersection rings.
+As shown in our paper~\cite{BPW}, whenever this holds, the support varieties encode homological properties of the objects, in much the same way as do cohomological support varieties over group algebras, more general cocommutative Hopf algebras, and commutative complete intersection rings.
+A parallel development of support varieties for module categories over tensor triangulated categories, with complementary results, is given by Buan, Krause, Snashall, and Solberg~\cite{BKSS}.

 When does the tensor product property hold for support varieties?
 That is, what conditions - if any - will guarantee that